progmaticltd/homebox/docs/email-access-monitoring.md

 * psbl.surriel.com
 * dul.dnsbl.sorbs.net

+When an IP address is blacklisted two times, the connection will be denied.

 #### Customisation

-If for a reason, you need to connect from an IP address you know is blacklisted, you can whitelist the IP address, by creating a file `ip-whitelist.txt` inside your homebox configuration directory.
+If for a reason, you need to connect from an IP address you know is blacklisted, you can whitelist the IP address, by creating a file `ip-whitelist.txt` inside your homebox configuration directory `~/.config/homebox`.

 This file can look like this:

 ```txt
 # Budapest UPC Magyarorszag Kft: